 A subsystem that manages the atomic commitment of transactions across the cluster, and ensures that all nodes involved come to the same decision every time.

 A group change is the event that occurs when a cluster forms a new group of nodes.
 This occurs when a node joins or leaves the cluster group.

 Invocation Id that marks the beginning of a statement within a transaction.

 ClustrixDB distributes indexes based on hashing the first column of an index unless advised otherwise.
-See Distribute.
+Also see Distribute.